DavisPL-Teaching/261/exam/poll-answers.md

 April 10 poll:
 A, C, E, F (assert True, assume True, assert P if it immediately follows assume P, and assume P if it immediately follows assert P).

+April 15 poll:
+A, B, C, and E